 Even the best instant cameras struggle with overexposure in bright sunlight, or even just regular daylight.
 However, bigger bodies like the Polaroid Now handle bright conditions much better than the Go does – though it's worth noting that the Instax Mini cameras also struggle with sunlight.

-The net result is that these smaller instant cameras don't always play nice with bright weather – a shame, since they're otherwise tailor-made for fun summer snaps.
-If you're going to take photos on a sunny day, make sure you don't shoot towards the sun if you don't want blown-out images.
+The net result is the Go doesn't always play nice with bright weather – a shame, since it's otherwise tailor-made for fun summer snaps.
+If you're going to take photos on a sunny day, expect a lot of overexposed images – always make sure you don't shoot towards the sun if you don't want blown-out shots.

 When it comes to everyday images, taken indoors or in more balanced lighting conditions, the Polaroid Go produces good results – though it has to be said that Instax Mini cameras tend to deliver more contrast, and better bite in the details.